 Author Archive: Elz Cuya

-By Stacy Fowler with Elz Cuya Our nine to five jobs certainly take a toll on us.
-That’s why you want to be certain you get the most out of your vacation.
-One World Bicycle Expeditions in Thailand promises exactly that, through eco-tourism.
-Eco-tourism offers participants an opportunity to become immersed in a different culture
+Our nine-to-five jobs certainly take a toll on us.
+That's why you want to be certain you get the most out of your vacation.
+Eco-tourism promises exactly that.

 In celebration of National Poetry Month, I sought a story on traveling poets — it wasn't difficult.
 It seems that the theme of journeying is a universal one.
 Enjoy this story on traveling poets, Joi Barrios and Abena Songbird.